'Silent Killers of Business Success'

 1. Assuming Success - leading to arrogance and complacency.

 Getting into business is easy and therefore many people believe that succeeding is easy as well.
-Many assume success because of their educational pedigree (common), personal view of being very intelligent (there's a difference between being intelligent and having business smarts), financial situation ($), prior business success, family pedigree, etc. Each of these people believes (mistakenly) that their past assures business success.
+Many people assume success because of their educational pedigree (common), personal view of being very intelligent (there's a difference between being intelligent and having business smarts), financial situation ($), prior business success, family pedigree, etc. Each of these people believes (mistakenly) that their pedigree and their past assures them of business success.
 They assume that their business will be among the 30% that survive.
 Business is blind to all these factors of assumed success and failure is unforgiving and non-discriminating.
 While self-confidence is good, over-confidence is simply arrogance; then complacency sets in and failure follows.

 The combination of arrogance and complacency is a deadly cocktail that dooms many capable people to failure.